Sharing my experiences in Baguio through this itinerary for 3 days and 2 nights adventure – Do-It-Yourself over the weekend.

 3.)
 Non-stop bus (like Joy bus) though more expensive, only 4 hours travel

 You may book for Joy Bus by Genesis Bus Transport two weeks advance.
 It’s an executive on couch basis.
 This will help you arrive in Baguio fast, non-stop and very convenient.
 I booked for 11:00 PM departure one-way only.
-Cost is Php 720.00 per person per way.
-I tried the ordinary bus for my return at Php 400.00 with multiple stop over and took me crazy 12 hours to go home in Manila.
+Cost is Php 720.00 per person per way (4-hours travel time).

 3:00 AM – Arrival at Baguio Terminal.
 Travel time was only about 4 hours.
 The terminal is near Session road.
 There are 24 hour establishments such as stores at the bus terminal, Jollibee fast food, 7/11 and mister donut, maybe some bars within the area.
 We went to Jollibee for a hot choco.
 Unfortunately, it was not available as well at the 7/11 so we stayed at Mister Donut instead.
 We waited until 5:00 AM to attend the mass at Baguio Cathedral.
 Sleepyhead, we were happy to witness the beautiful sunrise from the church.
 We loved the cold breeze touching our skin.
 Baguio is nostalgic at some point.
 I could not contain our happiness while walking around session road in the early morning.
 You can see people in their sweaters, coats, and jackets talking on their own dialect.
 We loved the feeling of not getting sweaty.
 I would like to have my own vacation house there someday (but to think about it, Baguio real estate properties are really expensive).
 Other nationalities such as Koreans also settle in Baguio.